The Piano Room

 I started playing the piano when I was 8 years old.
 Throughout the 10 years of classical study with my aunt, Janet Alessi, I learned to love music and it became the main passion of my life.
 Throughout my high school years, I performed extensively and participated in numerous local, state, and national competitions and evaluations.
 My aunt gave me the gift of music, and she is one of the main reasons that I am teaching today.

-Throughout my studies with my aunt, I participated in the National Piano Guild Auditions, I participated in the SMEA annual piano student evaluations, where I was honored with five gold medals.
+Throughout my studies with my aunt, I participated in the National Piano Guild Auditions, and I participated in the SMEA annual piano student evaluations, where I was honored with five gold medals.
 Through NJMEA, I participated in their annual concert auditions, for which I received a five-year trophy for being selected to perform in their recitals for five consecutive years.

 In 1993, I was selected through SMEA to perform for their annual showcase recital, in which I received an "Outstanding Performance Award."
 Also in 1993, I was chosen as the Monmouth County Representative for the NJ State Teen Arts Festival.